superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

   2. clean it, if necessary
   3. use libraries such as [Gensim](https://radimrehurek.com/gensim/) to train an algorithm (e.g., Word2Vec) and generate our hotel embeddings on our clickstream data

-Before we begin building our recommendation system (recSys), we need to install some requisite libraries:
+Before we begin building our recommendation system (RecSys), we need to install some requisite libraries:
 `pip install gensim umap-learn pandas matplotlib`.

 Now that those are in place, let's get started!